 - The supplies are customisable – you can make everything just the colour, size and shape you want it.

-- It’s easy to change the size of the photos – you don’t have to decide what size photo to print before starting your layout.
+- It’s easy to change the size and shape of the photos – you don’t have to decide what size photo to print before starting your layout.

 - Instant shopping – place an order online and download your new supplies straight away!

-- The pages are flat – you can fit more pages in your album as printed digital scrapbook layouts are so thin.
+- The pages are flat – you can fit more pages in your album as printed digital scrapbook layouts are so thin in comparison to the more bulky traditional paper pages.
 You can also have hundreds of layouts printed in a bound coffee-table style book.

 - And maybe the most important benefit of all – you can undo any mistakes!
 It’s very freeing to be able to try out new techniques and styles knowing that if you don’t like the finished result you have used up any precious supplies!

-All you need to start digital crafting is a computer with some form of image editing software, and some digital graphics (including your photos).
+All you need to start digital crafting is a computer (or even just a phone) with some form of image editing software, and some digital graphics and your digital photos.

 - RECOMMENDED: Adobe Photoshop Elements – Elements is a great entry level program that will allow to edit your photographs and digiscrap away to your heart’s content!
 It’s an affordable program with lots of online help, support and tutorials available.
 You can download a trial version from Adobe to get started.